traildb/trck/README.md

 * field filters.
 You can set field filter by passing `--filter` flag to a compiled `trck` program.
 Filter format TBD.
 Same filter will be applied to every trail.
 * time window filters.
 You can pass a path to a csv file using `--window-file` flag for a compiled `trck` program.
 Every line of the file contains 3 comma separated items: `uuid`, `start_timestamp` and `end_timestamp`.
 For every trail with specified `uuid`, events having timestamp that doesn't satisfy `start_timestamp <= X <= end_timestamp` are ignored.
 Trails that don't have an entry in the file are ignored entirely.
+* uuid exclude filters.
+You can pass a path to a plain file using `--exclude-file` for a compiled `trck` program.
+Every line of the file must contain a `uuid`.
+UUIDs found on this file will be ignored.

 ### Multicore support